dgroomes/github-pages-dynamic-viewer/wish-list.md

   think it will.
 But this functionality needs to work because its design will be used as the basis for handling `<div>` elements and beyond in `myCreateElement`.
 I will use the new "ConfigurationListing" component to create `<li>` elements without their own child elements.
 The `<li>` elements will just be text.
+* IN PROGRESS Re-write the "parent element identification" and tethering logic to be robust.